CFC-Servers/gm_safespace/README.md

 # gm_safespace
-Makes Gmod a safe space by leveraging Steam's Filtering on literally everything
+Makes Gmod a safe space by leveraging Steam's Filtering on heckin' everything

 ## Chats